Donald J. Patterson: Education

 Dr. Patterson earned bachelor's and master's degrees from Cornell University before spending four years in Japan and Sardinia as a naval operations officer.
 He earned a doctorate in computer science from the University of Washington and has been recognised for his work on collapse informatics and abstract object usage.

 Research & Career

-Based on his research, he co-founded more than four startup companies.
-He previously worked at the University of California, Irvine Donald Bren School of Information and Computer Sciences, where he earned tenure and served as director of the Laboratory for Ubiquitous Computing and Interaction.
+Based on his research, he co-founded more than five startup companies including the American cryptocurrency financial compliance corporation, Blockpliance.
+He previously worked as a professor of computer science at Westmont College in Santa Barbara, California and the University of California, Irvine Donald Bren School of Information and Computer Sciences, where he earned tenure and served as director of the Laboratory for Ubiquitous Computing and Interaction.